DavidDerhy/api-docs/source/includes/_money_transfer.md

 }
 ```

-To transfer money to any country participating in SEPA (Single Euro Payments Area) initiative you will have to use the `sepa_credit_transfers` endpoint
+To transfer money to any country participating in the SEPA (Single Euro Payments Area) initiative  use the `sepa_credit_transfers` endpoint
 `POST https://api.fidor.de/sepa_credit_transfers`

-If you want to send money to another bank account in Germany, you don't have to provide the BIC - IBAN is enough.
+If you want to send money to another bank account in Germany, you don't even have to provide the BIC - IBAN is enough.

 Parameter | Description | Format
 --------- | ----------- | -----------